 3. The Flow and Direction

 Try to put yourself in visitors’ shoes and figure out their main intentions.
 The principle of flow and direction suggests that all landing pages should be crafted in such a way that the most obvious cues (text and graphics) are positioned to help the user make a smooth transition from the landing page’s sales copy to the call-to-action.

 Give your users simple directions by including obvious or less-obvious pointers.
 Take a look at one of Uber’s landing pages:

 As you can see, the eyes of the man who’s holding a newspaper are pointed towards the headline and CTA.

 To make an element stand out from the crowd, you should leverage color contrast any time you can.
 Blue on green, black on red, bold against a minimalistic font – these are useful tactics that will help you make your CTAs stand out from the crowd.

-Use contrasts to put all the important elements in the spotlight.
+Use contrasts to put all the important visual elements in the spotlight.